Center for Student Well-Being

 Virtual Care from Anywhere

 TimelyCare, a telehealth program for students, is included in the Student Health fee.
-The service provides access to virtual 24/7 medical and mental health care from anywhere to enrolled, matriculated students!
+The service provides enrolled, credit-bearing students with access to virtual 24/7 medical and mental health care from anywhere.

-Get on-demand support from counselors, doctors, nurse practitioners, and more.
-Services include unlimited medical, TalkNow, and health coaching visits, and up to 12 counseling appointments.
+TimelyCare offers on-demand support from counselors, doctors, nurse practitioners, and other providers.
+Services include unlimited medical, TalkNow, and health coaching visits, as well as up to 12 counseling appointments.

 Confidentiality

-Information that is shared with counseling and health services staff will not be disclosed without the student's written permission, except in unusual circumstances, such as imminent danger to the student or someone else, reports of sexual harassment or sexual violence as required by Title IX legislation or court subpoena.
+Information shared with Counseling Services and Student Health Services staff will not be disclosed without the student’s written permission, except in unusual circumstances, such as imminent danger to the student or someone else, reports of sexual harassment or sexual violence as required by Title IX legislation, or a court subpoena.

 Student Basic Needs

-Basic Needs support services are located within the Center for Student Well-Being.
-We realize the difficulty students may face in ensuring that their basic needs are met.
-FLCC has a number of services to minimize these barriers and support your success such as a food cupboard, assistance with transportation expenses, referrals to community agencies and for students experiencing a financial emergency, a student emergency fund that is sponsored by the FLCC Foundation.
-Additional supports include help with housing and food insecurity through the SUNY Homelessness Liaison, assistance with SNAP benefits, and access to additional resources using SingleStop.
+Basic needs support services are located within the Center for Student Well-Being.
+FLCC recognizes the difficulty students may face in ensuring that their basic needs are met.
+The College offers a number of services to minimize these barriers and support student success, including a Food Cupboard, assistance with transportation expenses, referrals to community agencies, and, for students experiencing a financial emergency, a student emergency fund sponsored by the FLCC Foundation.

 Community Standards